Hold on to your bag, run when the group runs and don't lose sight of the person ahead of you!

 This is the survival strategy I quickly adopted while navigating downtown Kampala on foot behind Edith and Alyssa today.
 Viewing the city from out of a taxi window is one thing, but being caught up in the exhilarating cacophony of swirling crowds, honking horns and pushing, pulsating traffic that engulfs you as soon as you step off the taxi is an entirely different experience!
 And a far more interesting one.

-feeling of stepping off a taxi and into the raw reality
+Nothing beats the impactful "this is where I really am" feeling of stepping off a taxi and into the raw reality of the living, breathing urban streets. |

 So what was I doing here, dodging taxis and boda bodas on a quest through the middle of Uganda's capital city?